huixie90/cpp_papers/concat.md

 - Every underlying range models `bidirectional_range`
 - If the iterator is at nth range's begin position, after `operator--` it should go to (n-1)th's range's end-1 position.
 This means, the (n-1)th range has to support either
-  - `common_range && bidirectional_range`, so the position can be reached by `--ranges::end(n-1th range)`, assuming n-1th range is not empty.
+  - `common_range && bidirectional_range`, so the position can be reached by `--ranges::end(n-1th range)`, assuming n-1th range is not empty, or
   - `random_access_range && sized_range`, so the position can be reached by `ranges::begin(n-1th range) + (ranges::size(n-1th range) - 1)` in constant time, assuming n-1th range is not empty.

   Note that the last underlying range does not have to satisfy this constraint because n-1 can never be the last underlying range.
 If neither of the two constraints is satisfied, in theory we can cache the end-1 position for every single underlying range inside the `concat_view` itself.
 But the authors do not consider this type of ranges as worth supporting bidirectional